taslimy/simpsons-says/README.md

 <p>We're Creating mildly entertaining text-mining demos based on The Simpsons.
 To provide a fun and interactive platform for fans.</p>

 <h3>What does the APP do?</h3>
-- Simpsons Says is an Application is used to display popular phrases from the Popular TV show The Simpsons.
+<p>- Simpsons Says is an Application is used to display popular phrases from the Popular TV show The Simpsons.</p>

 <h3>Features</h3>
-- Being able to search for your favorite quotes via specfic characters.
+<p>- Being able to search for your favorite quotes via specfic characters.</p>
-- You will also have the ability to generate random quotes from a character on The Simpsons.
+<p>- You will also have the ability to generate random quotes from a character on The Simpsons.</p>
-- Have the ability to save your favorite quotes.
+<p>- Have the ability to save your favorite quotes.</p>
-- Have fun and generate some funny quotes to give you a giggle.
+<p>- Have fun and generate some funny quotes to give you a giggle.</p>

 ***